daniellabrador/codecademy-js-mystery_organism_starter/README.md

 # **Mysterious Organism**

 This program checks if a credit card number is valid or not, as well as convert invalid credit card numbers to valid ones.
-This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in enhancing my problem-solving skills and my knowledge with JavaScript loops.
+This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in enhancing my problem-solving skills and my knowledge with JavaScript objects.

 ## Table of Contents